 Founder and Director of Marketing and Public Relations

 Laura is a people-focused extrovert with a background in customer service and sales including face-to-face, online and telephone customer communication.
 While living in California Laura volunteered a lot of her time as a coordinator for one of the most attended women’s meetup groups in the Silicon Valley, planning and organizing many events, managing group dues and membership, and the promotion of new organizers.
-These skills will prove extremely useful for Prairie Dog Brewing, as we will both be involved in and hosting many community events and festivals.
+These skills will prove extremely useful for Prairie Dog Brewing, as we will both be involved in and will host many community events and festivals.
 Laura has a passion for learning as much about beer as she can and has achieved her Certified Beer Server within the Cicerone program with the goal of becoming a Certified Cicerone.
 This love for learning has flowed over to wanting to learn with others and educate others, which is why Laura founded Calgary’s Barley’s Angels Beer Education Society (BABES), a group devoted to educating and fostering the appreciation of craft beer among women.

 Laura is passionate about creative arts.
 She is happiest when creating, and has spent many years learning different crafts and gaining experience using different materials, including woodworking, clay, paint and fabric.
-Arts is a craft that is important in beer and the beer industry; appreciating the science behind why certain things work well together while experimenting with the unconventional is one of the things that keep Laura extremely excited to be in the industry.
+Arts is a craft that is important in beer and the beer industry; appreciating the science behind why certain things work well together while experimenting with the unconventional is one of many things that keep Laura extremely excited to be in the industry.
 She will use her creative skills in the creation of Prairie Dog Brewing’s tap handles and other small fixtures within the brewpub as well as in creating fun campaigns for the beer drinkers (or soon to be beer drinkers) of Calgary and Alberta.